|Pregnancy food safety

 restaurant

-Avoid the unclear version: unpasteurized soft cheese, uncertain queso fresco or brie, or opened burrata that has been sitting out
+Avoid the unclear version: unpasteurized cheese, vague restaurant handling, recalled products, or burrata that has been sitting out.

-If you already had soft cheese and burrata during pregnancy, one serving does not automatically mean something bad happened.
-Write down the brand or restaurant, time eaten, amount, temperature, storage clue, and the exact detail that made the food uncertain.
-If the food was packaged, check recall information and keep the package details until you feel confident no follow-up is needed.
+If you already ate burrata while pregnant, one serving does not automatically mean something bad happened.
+Write down the brand or restaurant, time eaten, amount, whether it was cold, and whether you know it was pasteurized.
+If it was packaged, keep the package details and check recall information.

 Call your clinician or local advice line if fever, chills, vomiting, diarrhea, severe cramps, dehydration, or feeling very unwell after a risky cheese exposure appears, or if the exposure involved a recalled food.
 If you feel well, the most useful next step is usually to avoid the unclear version next time and choose the safer preparation.